Toward Supergravity Spectral Action: Introduction

 The Dirac operator is an essential element in the physical action of noncommutative geometry.
 It encodes, together with representation of the algebra of coordinates, both geometry and physics.
-It was stated in \cite{Rovelli} that in the case of gravity one can consider the eigenvalues of the Dirac operator as observables if they satisfy certain constraints that restrict the phase space and the structure of the space-time manifold.
+It was stated in Ref. \citen{Rovelli} that in the case of gravity one can consider the eigenvalues of the Dirac operator as observables if they satisfy certain constraints that restrict the phase space and the structure of the space-time manifold.
 The same type of analysis was later performed for Euclidean supergravity \cite{Vancea1,Vancea2} where also the eigenvalues of the appropriate Dirac operator can be understood as observables that must satisfy a set of generalized constraints.
-We were motivated by this last result and in this work we calculate the first three terms of the spectral action associated with the Dirac operator of simple Euclidean supergravity.
-First, in section II we review the well known \cite{Connes} spectral action construction related to pure gravity and then in section III we present the calculation of the first three Seeley-DeWitt coefficients of the heat kernel expansion based on the trace of the square of the supergravity Dirac operator.
-We write down the entire action up to $a_4$ and add the Rarita Schwinger term.
-Finally, section IV is devoted to conclusions and outlook.
+We were motivated by this last result and in this work we calculate the first three terms of the spectral action restricting our calculations to the Dirac operator of simple Euclidean supergravity.
+As is well known, the spin connection of this operator corresponds to the standard Riemannian connection, by means of which the gravitational sector of the spectral action is usually constructed, plus a contortion term due to the presence of the Rarita-Schwinger field.
+First, in Sec.
+2 we review the well known \cite{Connes} spectral action construction related to pure gravity based on the standard Riemannian connection.
+Then in Sec.
+3 we present the calculation of the first three Seeley-DeWitt coefficients of the heat kernel expansion based on the trace of the square of the supergravity Dirac operator.
+This procedure, however, will not provide in general a supersymmetric effective action at any desired order in the expansion \cite{17}.
+As is well known, a supersymmetric ``matter fermionic'' partner to the spectral action is in general not known.
+We are providing the procedure to obtain the bosonic part of the spectral action, here we calculate it up to the $a_4$ coefficient.
+We will get an ``effective generalized bosonic action''.
+Based on our proposal at certain order in the expansion one could, in principle, supersymmetrize the effective action of interest to get the appropriate ``matter fermionic'' terms.
+This is a complicated task and, not knowing a general ``matter fermionic'' action, the calculation must be performed at each desired order in the expansion, namely for each effective action independently. \\ \\ We will not attempt to complete the supersymmetry, up to the $a_4$ Seeley-DeWitt coefficient, corresponding to the ``generalized spectral bosonic action'' we propose.
+This is a specific particular task for each order in the expansion.
+It will be shown that the effective generalized bosonic action has the curvature term in the first order formalism and we know, at this level in the expansion, that we should add the Rarita-Schwinger action to get $\mathcal{N} = 1$ supergravity.
+At any desired order in the expansion in the Seeley-De Witt coefficients, one can construct generalized bosonic actions based on the Dirac operator of $\mathcal{N} = 1$ supergravity and the effective actions one is able to construct are the ones one should supersymmetrize, for each particular case, to get an effective supergravity spectral action.
+Then, we present the ``bosonic action'' up to the $a_4$ term.
+Finally, Sec.
+4 is devoted to conclusions and outlook.